nus-cs2103-AY2021S1/tp/docs/team/gan-jw.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to answer quiz questions.
-  * What it does: allows the user answer an intended question in quiz mode.
+  * What it does: allows the user to answer an intended question in quiz mode.
 The question can be of type either True -False or MCQ.
   * Justification: This feature improves the product significantly because a user may be unsure of whether they had mastered the concepts in CS2040S.
-Hence, this feature provides the user an avenue to test their understanding of CS2040S concepts and optimise their learning by verifying their knowledge.
+Hence, this feature allows the user to optimise their learning by verifying their knowledge.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&until=2020-11-09&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=gan-jw&tabRepo=AY2021S1-CS2103-T14-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)